civica-digital/rails-templates/README.md

 ## Integration

-To facilitate the use we will add a `bash` the next function that will reference the _templates_ using: `$vim ~/.bashrc` and put it at the end of the file.
+To facilitate the use we will add a `bash` the next function that will reference the _templates_ using: `$ vim ~/.bashrc` and put it at the end of the file.

 ```bash
 templ() {